plastic-bottleneck/plastic-bottleneck/README.md

 My collection of computers has allowed me to delve into various CPU architectures.
-As a result, I enjoy writing in 6502 assembler, some Risc-V, x86_64 assembly, ARM, and C, which I particularly adore.
+As a result, I enjoy writing in 6502 and x86_64 assembler and C, which I particularly adore.

+Why Unix?
+Opting for Unix-based systems like OpenBSD and 9front as my daily drivers isn't just about practicality—it's about choosing reliability and finely crafted software.
+While some might find using 9front for everyday tasks unconventional, I see it as leveraging its exceptional capabilities, especially in scientific research.
+9front goes beyond typical desktop operating systems; it excels in specialized usage.
+Meanwhile, when I need a platform capable of handling web browsing, including JavaScript and CSS, albeit at a slower pace, OpenBSD fits the bill.
+It's all about appreciating the elegance of well-engineered software solutions, where each line of code is a testament to skillful craftsmanship.

 ## //Social:
 > Email: plastic-bottleneck@protonmail.com